Parent Handbook

 How Parents/Players Should Communicate Concerns/Grievances

-(2) A meeting between the parent(s) and the varsity coach.
-The parent and varsity coach should meet at a time and place convenient to each away from the event to discuss the issue.
-Note: where the concern is from a lower division player, the meeting will include the lower division coach and the varsity coach.
+(2) A meeting between the parent(s) and the coach.
+The parent and coach should meet at a time and place convenient to each away from the event to discuss the issue.

 • Identify the nature of the problem